floscha/blockchain-end2end-test/README.md

 ## Run
-First make sure that Python (including pip) and Docker are installed.
+First make sure that Python 3 (including pip) and Docker are installed.
 Then build the Docker image as described [here](https://github.com/dvf/blockchain/blob/master/README.md#docker).
 Finally navigate into the project folder and run the following:

 1. `pip install -r requirements.txt`
 to make sure all requirements are installed.
-2. `python end2end_test.py --nodes 10 --tasks clean setup connect sync-test` to run the full test cycle with 10 blockchain nodes.
+2. `python3 end2end_test.py --nodes 10 --tasks clean setup connect sync-test`
+to run the full test cycle with 10 blockchain nodes.